Sexuality in ancient Rome

 Some sexual attitudes and behaviors in ancient Roman culture differ markedly from those in later Western societies.
 Roman religion promoted sexuality as an aspect of prosperity for the state, and individuals might turn to private religious practice or "magic" for improving their erotic lives or reproductive health.
 Prostitution was legal, public, and widespread.
 "Pornographic" paintings were featured among the art collections in respectable upperclass households.
-It was considered natural and unremarkable for men to be sexually attracted to teen-aged youths of both sexes, and pederasty was condoned as long as the younger male partner was not a freeborn Roman.
 "Homosexual" and "heterosexual" did not form the primary dichotomy of Roman thinking about sexuality, and no Latin words for these concepts exist.
 No moral censure was directed at the man who enjoyed sex acts with either women or males of inferior status, as long as his behaviors revealed no weaknesses or excesses, nor infringed on the rights and prerogatives of his masculine peers.
-While perceived effeminacy was denounced, especially in political rhetoric, sex in moderation with male prostitutes or slaves was not regarded as improper or vitiating to masculinity, if the male citizen took the active and not the receptive role.
+While perceived effeminacy was denounced, especially in political rhetoric, sex in moderation with male prostitutes or slaves, usually documented in the form of pederasty, was not regarded as improper or vitiating to masculinity, if the male citizen took the active and not the receptive role.
 Hypersexuality, however, was condemned morally and medically in both men and women.
 Women were held to a stricter moral code, and same-sex relations between women are poorly documented, but the sexuality of women is variously celebrated or reviled throughout Latin literature.
 In general the Romans had more fluid gender boundaries than the ancient Greeks.